LavaMoat/ipfs-registry/README.md

 ### Discoverability

 A key feature of any package registry is the ability to discover packages; meta data about the published packages is stored in a database and exposed via a public API.

+### Redundancy

+The package registry supports multiple storage layers so it can be configured to automatically mirror published packages; see [storage configuration](#storage) for more information.

 ## Getting Started